Getting Started With GSA Schedules

 - Price: Can you compete with current contractors on GSA Schedules?
 Review pricelists in GSA Advantage! to complete a price comparison for similar products and/or services.

 - Time: Do you have the time and resources to dedicate towards responding to a Schedules solicitation, administrating the contract and marketing the contract to ordering activities?
-Getting on Schedule is just the beginning – you must also have the staff and capability to manage and market your business though a Schedule contract.
+Getting on Schedule is just the beginning – you must also have the staff and capability to manage and market your business with a Schedule contract.

 Write Up a Business Plan